 The main reason I abandoned my Dominion addiction for Star Realms is the app.
 Dominion online is on its second owner, and is now a subscription model (yuck), and still a mess.
 Meanwhile, Star Realms is free to download and play against the computer, and the IAP to unlock it once on PC, iOS, and Android is a measly $5.
 Each expansion is a couple bucks, but they’re one-time fees that span all platforms.
 You really can’t get that kind of service anywhere else.
 The app does automate a few things that it “shouldn’t” (like ally-triggered card draws), giving you fewer choices and less strategy than the physical game at times.
-However, the app makes the gameplay very quick and smooth, and there’s an awesome online community here and here and here.
+However, the app makes the gameplay very quick and smooth, and there’s an awesome online community here and here and here and even here.
 I highly recommend that you at least download the app and play the free mode to see what you think of the game.

 Conclusion: Download the free version of the app, at least.

 Wait, there’s more?
 There’s always more… Star Realms has gotten popular enough to generate its own set of, shall we say, swag.
 There’s a T-shirt available here, which I own and can attest is a quality T-shirt, in that it… is a T-shirt.
 What more do you want?
 There’s also a novel titled Rescue Run, available used on Amazon as I believe it is now out of print.
 I can tell you that part of the action takes place on a Cargo Launch, a card which has been heavily memed in our Facebook group.
 Did the book inspire the meme, or the other way around?
 Read the novel to find out!
 Maybe!

 I’m Ready to Dive In!
 What Do I Do Next?

 - Download the free app first and mess around.